If you love comfort food, you have to try traditional Ukrainian foods!

 At the base, you’ll find humble ingredients with influential flavors from neighboring countries such as Poland, Russia, and Belarus.

 Cabbage and garlic are two common staples found in many hearty, savory dishes.
 And their sweet dishes?
 Don’t even get me started!

-From breakfast to dessert, these are the most popular Ukrainian foods you can enjoy in the comfort of your own home.
+From breakfast to dessert recipes, these are the most popular Ukrainian foods you can enjoy in the comfort of your own home.